 Rob works alongside his mechanical engineers in figuring how components will fit together within a compact design.
 Coming from a science background, he is very much the meticulous inquisitor of the team and holds great value in precision and favors refining simplicity from initial complex and elaborate component plans.
 Joining the team at a similar time to his colleagues, Rob has benefited from Covvi starting from the ground-up as this has allowed him to implement processes that tests components at every stage of their development.

 Rob started his career in more traditional heavy-engineering roles, but an interest in modeling and simulation led to further study and employment with AEA Technology where he developed fluid dynamics software.
 He was subsequently offered a research position at the University of Bradford, modeling the flow of polymers within the extrusion process.
-After completing his PhD, Rob conducted further research into material characterisation and optimisation which drew him away from simulation, and into a more hands-on engineering role.
+After completing his PhD, Rob conducted further research into material characterization and optimization which drew him away from simulation, and into a more hands-on engineering role.
 His continued interest in process imagining combined with commercial projects in developing medical devices, requiring novel injection molding toolsets, steered him towards a design-based position.
 Now a Research Fellow, and with 20 years of industry experience, Rob moved away from academia and joined began working on prosthetics in 2014 where he can apply his background in materials, testing and design to a worthwhile product.

 Chris is a mechanical engineer with a passion for concept development and bringing new ideas to fruition.
 He can be found sketching ideas on scraps of paper and then working through the maths to ensure things all work correctly.
 With a background in high performance actuation design and project management, Chris uses his experience to choose when to try something untested and when to utilize proven methods to get the project completed on time.